ngg1995/traffic_model/README.md

 This repo contains 3 files:
 * carRule.m ->> function that contains the rules required to simulate the model
 * shuffle.m ->> function that makes the cars loop from the start to the end
-*  simulation.m ->> file that needs to be run to see simulation of traffic flow. will ask for values for max speed, road length, slowing probability, density of cars and simulation time

-each dot in the animation represents a car
+*  simulation.m ->> file that needs to be run to see simulation of traffic flow. will ask for values for max speed, road length, slowing probability, density of cars and simulation time.
+It will make an animation in which each dot represents a car

 This code was originally developed as part of a scientific computing module during my physics degree at the University of Nottingham.
 Contact nickgray@liv.ac.uk for more information